dougc333/TestReact/component/controlled1/README.md

-DEMO controlled component using state in component.
+DEMO controlled component using state in component, forms are CC. how to use onChange, how to update state in component from UI change
+add: is there onXXX which should be same as onChange?

 Controlled Components:
 a component where the component controls the state of a user input.
 A common use is an input box